-In at least one case, I don't think that happened.
+In at least one case -- this is kind of long, there are other examples farther down -- I don't think that happened.
 I have no idea why he got unspeakably angry and hateful (it's unspeakable).
 My current working hypothesis is that he's jealous.
 He's a bachelor, and before I came to his church the kitchen matron would send home with him the leftovers from potlucks and church breakfasts.
 Then I showed up and casually volunteered to rescue any that would otherwise be wasted, so she started dividing them between the two of us.
 Maybe he resents the loss of food he did not need to prepare.
 It sounds like a joke, but as a metaphor it's quite reasonable...

 The guy has no formal theological education that I can detect, he's basically self-taught from reading commentaries and "word studies."
 Word studies were popular when I was in high school -- I still have four by Kenneth Wuest (his name is pronounced "weest") boxed up in my library, where I have not looked at them in decades.
 So this guy's preaching style consists in sitting on a stool up front, and reading off these lists of Greek words found in the verse he is preaching from, and then (perhaps Wuest's own) lists of corresponding English words.
 Then this geezer shows up, old enough to be his father, and he doesn't even carry an English Bible to church, just Greek and Hebrew.
 Long ago I had one pastor point to my Greek New Testament and tell another church member "That Red Book" strikes terror in the heart of every pastor when he sees it in a parishoner's hand."
 That pastor actually did his sermon preparation from the Greek text and later went on to teach at the denominational seminary, he had nothing to fear.
 But pity the poor guy with no training who must share not only his potluck leftovers, but also his congregation's approval with this upstart.
 Yeah, that must be it.
 With such a petty grievance driving his draconian behavior, no wonder he's ashamed to tell anybody, not even me (I asked).
 Getting lawyered up like he did is like sending certified mail: somebody is very wrong.
 The charitable Christian thing to do is to inform the wrongdoer of his fault so he can repent, but he seems to be unspeakable.
 That makes it his problem, not mine.